 What is hardening off?

-Hardening off is the process of preparing seedlings to be planted outside.
-It is taking slow, methodical steps to enable your small plants to become stronger and more resilient before hand.
-This helps reduce stress and encourage success once they go outside.
+Hardening off seedlings is the process of preparing indoor-raised seedlings to be planted outside.
+It is taking slow, methodical steps to get them accustomed to the great outdoors.
+By hardening off seedlings, it helps them to become stronger and more resilient, and thus reduces stress and increases success in the garden.

 If your seedlings haven’t been adequately exposed to the types of conditions they’ll encounter in the “big bad world” of the garden, they may flounder.
 They could bend, snap, wilt, fry, or otherwise die.
 This is particularly true if you start seeds indoors.
 Up until this point, indoor seedlings have been very protected; babied even.
 They likely haven’t been exposed to extreme temperature swings, strong winds, rain, or even direct sun.
-If you take them from stable, temperate conditions and quickly plant them out in your garden, they could experience transplant shock.
+If you take them from stable, temperate conditions and quickly plant them out in your garden, they could experience transplant shock or easily get damaged.

 The act of hardening off seedlings to help prevent transplant shock is very easy to do!
 It just takes a little planning in advance.
 It is a simple, free bit of insurance to provide your plants.
 Even if it isn’t done “perfectly”, every little bit of hardening off helps tremendously!
 There is really no reason to rush and skip it.